azure-terraform-workshop/terraform-workshop-labs/201-kubernetes/README.md

 ## Expected Outcome

-In this challenge, you will create a kubernetes cluster, and deploy a service.
+In this challenge, you will create a kubernetes cluster, and deploy a service, in this case nginx.

 The service to deploy is just an  example of how terraform can be used to manage kubernetes resources just like Azure resources.